-IRA Annual Contribution Limits To Remain the Same as 2017
+2018 Self-Directed IRA Maximum Contribution Limits To Remain the Same as 2017

 A Self-Directed IRA LLC structure will help you save a significant amount of money on custodian fees.
-With a Self-Directed IRA LLC you no longer have to pay excessive custodian fees based on account value and transaction fees.
-Instead, your IRA funds will be transferred tax-free via a passive custodian to a new LLC bank account where you, as manager of the LLC, can make investments, such as real estate, tax-free and without custodian consent.
+With a Self-Directed IRA LLC you no longer have to pay excessive custodian fees from account value and transaction fees.
+Instead, your IRA funds transfer tax-free via a passive custodian to a new LLC bank account where you, as manager of the LLC, can make investments, such as real estate, tax-free and without custodian consent.

 Additional contributions can be made to a Self-Directed IRA LLC via the custodian.